up-n-atom/8311/docs/posts/masquerade-as-the-att-inc-bgw320-500-505-on-xgs-pon-with-the-bfw-solutions-was-110.md

 ### with the transceiver

 First, identify the color of the bale clasp.
-If the clasp is orange, continue by carefully pulling out the transceiver by engaging the bale clasp and latch.
+If the clasp is orange/red, continue by carefully pulling out the transceiver by engaging the bale clasp and latch.
 If the label on the transceiver contains the text XGS-PON or 1270 TX, you're subscribed on XGS-PON.